Troubleshoot runners in Postman

 If the Postman CLI returns an authentication error, make sure you have the correct runner ID and key.
 Learn how to view the runner ID.
 You may need to reset your runner key if you didn’t store it in a secure location for later.

-Learn more about using the Postman CLI to set up the runner in your internal network.
+Learn more about using the Postman CLI to set up a runner in your internal network.

 Firewall blocks outgoing connections